 In 1979 HG came out with a Buck Rogers playset.
 Human figures are about 40mm in scale while the robot aliens are smaller.

-20.00 Space station as seen above, yellow hard plastic with three separate legs and drop down ladder + transparent red dome (HAS CRACK).
+NONE - Space station as seen above, yellow hard plastic with three separate legs and drop down ladder + transparent red dome.

 15.00 Instruction assembly sheet.